 What’s it like to learn a new skill?

 In the beginning, the challenge is how clunky you feel.

 My sister and her daughter will have to use their hands and fingers in new ways.
-Learning to dance requires you to move in a predetermined pattern that, like learning an instrument, only repetition will make smooth.
+Learning to dance requires you to move in a pattern that, like learning an instrument, repetition will make smooth.

 “Learning to dance is easier than I thought it would be.”

 If you’re lucky enough to have found the right instructor, this is how you’ll feel after your first lesson.
 It’s important that he or she has the skill to get the information to you in the way that you learn.

 Confidence will come when you develop a physical habit.